We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Teeth grinding, or bruxism, can cause a variety of problems, such as headaches, jaw pain, muscle tightness, and broken teeth.
-A mouth guard is designed to prevent this issue, and there are several types to choose from.
+Teeth grinding, or bruxism, can cause various problems, such as headaches, jaw pain, muscle tightness, and broken teeth.
+A mouthguard aims to prevent this issue, and there are several types to choose from.

-A mouth guard is a device that a person wears to prevent teeth grinding, often during sleep.
-Below, we explore the various types of these products and describe when to see a dentist.
+A mouthguard is a device a person wears to prevent teeth grinding, often during sleep.
+Below, we explore the various types of these products and describe when to speak with a dentist.

 - increased wear of the teeth